Skip to main content

 The college tuition credit or itemized deduction is allowed for qualified college tuition expenses paid for an eligible student.
 You can claim the credit or itemized deduction on your New York State Form IT-201, Resident Income Tax Return, even if you claim a federal credit or deduction for qualified college tuition expenses.
 There is no limit on the number of eligible students for whom you may claim a credit or deduction.
 You may claim either the credit or the deduction, but not both.

-To determine the amount of qualifying tuition expense for the New York credit or deduction, you must review the itemized tuition bills you received from your school.
-You cannot use federal Form 1098-T, Tuition Statement, to determine your New York State qualifying expenses.
+To determine the amount of qualified tuition expenses for the New York credit or deduction, you must review the itemized tuition bills you received from your school.
+You cannot use federal Form 1098-T, Tuition Statement, to determine your New York State qualified expenses.

 College tuition credit